Uploading...

 Renaissance Translations’ Medical Translation Services

-Our company is member of the Association of Translation Companies in England as well as SDL LSP Partner Programme.
-If you think we could be the medical translations provider you’ve been looking for, contact us to discuss your project today!
-Don’t guess a medical document translation and put a patient’s care at risk—use our service instead!
+Our company is an associate member of the Association of Translation Companies in England as well as SDL LSP Partner Programme.
+If you think we could be the medical translations provider you’ve been looking for, contact us to discuss your project today.
+Don’t guess a medical document translation and put a patient’s care at risk—use our service instead.

 Badshahi Mosque in Pakistan.